Joint mortgages

 Joint mortgages FAQs

-Each person who is part of a joint mortgage will have a legal claim to the ownership of the property.
+Each person in a joint mortgage has a legal claim to property ownership.

-If you have a joint tenancy, each buyer will have an equal share of the property, so this would be 50/50 if two people are on the mortgage.
+If you have a joint tenancy, each buyer will have an equal share of the property, so if two people are on the mortgage, the share would be 50/50.

-If you have taken the mortgage out on a tenants in common basis, the ownership may not be equal, depending on how you have agreed to split the property.
-For example, one tenant may own 25%, and the other owns 75% of the property.
+If you have taken the mortgage out on a tenants-in-common basis, the ownership may not be equal, depending on how you have agreed to split the property.
+For example, one tenant may own 25%, and the other owns 75%.

-One person can cover all the payments on a joint mortgage if they can afford to.
-Mortgage lenders don’t mind where the money comes from, provided the monthly repayments are made on time.
+One person can afford to cover all the payments on a joint mortgage.
+Mortgage lenders don't mind where the money comes from, provided the monthly repayments are made on time.

-When you apply for a joint mortgage, both parties will need to provide affordability evidence.
-However, they will look at the combined income, so each applicant doesn’t need to be able to cover the payments individually.
+Both parties must provide affordability evidence when they apply for a joint mortgage.
+However, they will look at the combined income, so each applicant doesn't need to be able to cover the payments individually.

 If one of the holders wants to leave the mortgage, for example, if a relationship breaks down, it is possible to get out of it.